Turtini/cli-cheat-sheets/index.md

 **Printable, operator-friendly CLI references.**
 Built for real-world operations.
 Maintained in the open.

-These PDFs are generated automatically via GitHub Actions and published to the Turtini site.
+These PDFs are generated automatically via GitHub Actions and published to the Turtini GitHub repo and docs.turtini.com.

 ---